This post was first published by Daniel Lowther on the CCgroup blog.

 As mobile payments grows out of infancy, it’s critical that providers understand that they are providing a service not just a product.
 New banking and payments technology is alien to most so consumer education and customer services are critical.

-Communications and fintech PR have critical roles to play here.
+Communications and fintech PR have critical roles to play here and public relations firms should be consulted to ensure the best impact is achieved.
 Vendors need to challenge the banks and payment companies to look beyond technology and focus on the broader business of these next generation services.
 There is a clear opportunity for industry players to educate providers and show how they hold the solution to this new and fast growing problem.